open-pioneer/trails-starter/docs/tutorials/HowToTranslateAnApp.md

 [http://localhost:5173/sites/empty/?lang=de](http://localhost:5173/sites/empty/?lang=de) or [http://localhost:5173/sites/empty/?lang=en](http://localhost:5173/sites/empty/?lang=en)

 > **Note**
-> The integration of I18n works the same way for pioneer packages.
+> The integration of I18n works the same way for Trails packages.
 We have to add the `i18n` configuration in `build.config.mjs` and matching yaml files for each language in the `i18n` folder.
 For each app/language combination, the build tool collects the YAML files of the app and the used packages and merges them into a flattened JSON structure.
 > As mentioned in [I18nFormat](../reference/I18nFormat.md) we can override yaml entries from packages in our app yaml.
 Please check the [`i18n-sample`](https://github.com/open-pioneer/trails-core-packages/tree/main/src/samples/i18n-sample) app as a practical example for this topic.

 ## Using advanced features of FormatJS Intl